oncoblocks/centromere/README.md

 #### Centromere Core

-The core module, containing common dependencies, support classes for data model creation, and repository classes.
+The core module, containing common dependencies, support classes for data model creation, and repository interfaces.

+#### Centromere MongoDB and SQL

+Database-specific implementations of the core repository interfaces.
+MongoDB is the preferred database technology, but MySQL is currently supported at an experimental level.

 #### Centromere Data Import